fullstack-development/developers-roadmap/shared/middle/sicp.md

   * [3.2 The Environment Model of Evaluation](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-21.html#%_sec_3.2)

-    * What are environment, frame and binding?
+    * What are the environment, the frame and the binding?
     * What is the enclosing environment?
     * What is the global environment?
     * Environment is the part of the procedure - explain what does it mean and what are consequences of this?
     * What is the environment model of evaluation?
     * How does assignment evaluate?
     * Why don't local names interfere with name of the external variables?
-    * How environment model help us to solve the problem of "sameness"?
+    * How does environment model help us to solve the problem of "sameness"?

   * [3.3 Modeling with Mutable Data](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-22.html#%_sec_3.3)

     * What are mutable data objects and what are mutators?
     * How mutators can create "garbage" data?
     * What are shared data?
-    * Why sharing become significant when we have assignments in a language?
+    * Why does sharing become significant when we have assignments in a language?
-    * How Lisp solves the problems of "identity"?
+    * How does Lisp solve the problems of "identity"?
 Can it be appropriate in mathematical models of the programs?
     * How does the feature like assignment allow to create circular data structures?
     * How is it possible to detect that given data structure is circular?
 How to do it in a constant space?
     * Explain why assignments and mutable data are equipotent language features?